Parcae satellite [NRL]

-NOSS (Naval Ocean Surveillance Satellites), which were also referred by the code names White Cloud and Parcae, are constellations of passive ELINT satellite, which pinpoint the location of ships by triangulation of their Radar emissions.
+Parcae (also known by the unofficial designation NOSS-2 (Naval Ocean Surveillance System)), which were also referred by the code name White Cloud, are constellations of passive ELINT satellites, which pinpoint the location of ships by triangulation of their Radar emissions.

 Nation: | USA |